dtfialho/my-website/posts/en/simple-accordion-with-html-and-css.md

   border-bottom: 1px solid #fff;
 }
 ```
-Each accordion item will be a `div` with the `accordion-item` class.
+Each accordion item will be a <span>div</span> with the <span>accordion-item</span> class.
 Here we have two rules one to hide the overflow, so when the accordion is closed its contents will not appear.
 Another to add a border, so we can see a separation between each item.

-Within each `accordion-item` we have three elements.
-A checkbox `input`, a `label` for the input and a `div` for the content.
+Within each <span>accordion-item</span> we have three elements.
+A checkbox <span>input</span>, a <span>label</span> for the input and a <span>div</span> for the content.

 ```markup
 <input type="checkbox" id="accordion-item-1" class="item-input" />